harveyz0/Revive-2I/README.md

 python optimizedSD/optimized_txt_guid_i2i.py "class" --source-img-dir data/skull2dog/testA/ --ddim_steps 100 --strength 0.95 --seed 42
 ```

+Other built in prompting options are
+1. "short class" for just the ImageNet class name
+2.

 ## Evaluation
 To evaluate the code, first classifier the images in the ouput folder